hashicorp/vault/website/source/guides/operations/deployment-guide.html.md

 description: |-
-  This deployment guide covers the steps required to install and configure a single HashiCorp Vault cluster as defined in the Vault Reference Architecture
+  This deployment guide covers the steps required to install and configure a single HashiCorp Vault cluster as defined in the Vault Reference Architecture.
-product_version: 1.0
+ea_version: 1.0
 ---

 # Vault Deployment Guide